Nintendoboi22/wttd-trade-api/README.md

 ## Notes

 This was made with claude as I have to go on a trip and am not taking my laptop.
-Tuxuis has not expanded on the public api that much and i do not know if the main api will become available publicly
+Tuxuis has not expanded on the public api that much and I do not know if the main api will become available for the public.
+Mainly because im not on the WTTD team anymore